Did you fill out your FBAR? Do you even know what it is?

 The FBAR is an annual information form that you are required to complete and file if you have over $10,000 (or the foreign currency equivalent) combined at any time in all your non-U.S. bank accounts, investment accounts and pension funds, including but not limited to the Israeli Keren Pensia, Kupat Gemel and Keren Hishtalmut.
 If you cross the $10,000 threshold, you must list all accounts, regardless of their value or where they are located.

 Knowing exactly what needs to be declared requires expert knowledge.
 Phillip Stein and Associates, have great expertise and accumulated knowledge and know what questions to ask to make sure that you declare only what needs to be declared and do not omit anything that you are liable for.

 It is imperative to file this form by the deadline, since late filing of the FBAR may carry a severe penalty.
-If you have a straightforward FBAR filing, and would like to submit the FBAR on your own, just click on the icon to the right to watch our free step-by-step video explaining how to download, fill out, and submit the FBAR.
+If you have a straightforward FBAR filing, and would like to submit the FBAR on your own, there is a free step-by-step video explaining how to download, fill out, and submit the FBAR on our website.

 For professional assistance with other filings, please contact us.